 If you are into design, Rei Kawakubo of Comme des Garçons will ring a couple of bells as she has been heralded as one of the most influential luminaries in her field.
-Ever since she debuted in Paris in 1981, she has blurred the divide between art and fashion and transformed customary notions of beauty, identity, and the body.
+Ever since she debuted in Paris in 1981, she has succeeded in blurring the divide between art and fashion and transformed predominant notions of beauty, identity, and the body.

 NYC’s MET Costume Institute's spring 2017 exhibition examined the work of fashion designer Rei Kawakubo, who is not unknown for being an agent provocateur challenging the status quo and what is considered to be good practice by the mainstream.

-The galleries illustrated the designer's revolutionary experiments in "in-betweenness" – i.e. the space between boundaries, which are infused with a gusto for revolution.
+The galleries illustrated the designer's endeavours in the space between boundaries, which are infused with a gusto for revolution.

 As one who is remotely familiar with Kawakubo’s oeuvre, the show was challenging, with the astonishing garments, installation design and catalog forming an unrivaled juggernaut breaking down barriers between art and fashion, that is in book form articulated by Andrew Bolton and photography by Nicholas Alan Cope, Inez & Vinoodh, Katerina Jebb, Kazumi Kurigami, Ari Marcopoulos, Craig McDean, Brigitte Niedermair, Paolo Roversi, and Collier Schorr